henrikring/xymon-plays/vagrant/README.md

 cd /vagrant
 ansible-playbook -i ansible-hosts scripts/copy-xymon-hosts-template.yml -u henrik -k
 ```
-Change the username (`-u` parameter) in the above to a user that has administrative permissions on
+Change the username (`-u` parameter) in the above command to a user that has administrative permissions on
 the Windows host (is a member of Local Administrators).
 If you are using an AD account the username
 should be suffixed with the domain name eg. `user@company.com`.

 ### Install Xymon Linux Clients
+The following playbook will install a Xymon client on the two Linux servers (svr1 and svr2).
 Login to the `xymon` box as vagrant/vagrant.

 ```bash